-In June 2019, the Bank announced that it has entered into a binding agreement with an international investor for the sale of 95% of the mezzanine and junior notes of a securitization of a residential mortgage loan portfolio of ca. \leq 2 bn gross book value (Project Pillar comprising primarily NPEs).
-Eurobank shall retain 100% of the senior notes, as well as 5% of the mezzanine and junior notes.
-Upon closing of the transaction and as a result of the notes' disposal, the Bank will transfer substantially all risks and rewards of ownership and will derecognize the loan portfolio.
-Consequently, as at 30 June 2019, the portfolio comprising loans with gross carrying amount of \leq 1,987 million, which carried an impairment allowance of \leq 845 million, has been classified as held for sale.
-The net carrying amount of the loan portfolio amounting to \leq 1,142 million corresponds to its implied valuation based on the nominal value of the senior notes and the sale price of the mezzanine notes according to the terms of the above agreement.
-The closing of the transaction is subject to SSM approval, and is expected to occur within the third quarter of 2019.
+In June 2019, the Bank announced that it has entered into a binding agreement with an international investor for the sale of 95% of the mezzanine and junior notes of a securitization of a residential mortgage loan portfolio of ca. € 2 bn gross book value (project Pillar comprising primarily NPEs, note 24).
+The Bank would retain 100% of the senior notes, as well as 5% of the mezzanine and junior notes of the securitization.
+As at 30 June 2019, the portfolio comprising loans with gross carrying amount of € 1,987 million, which carried an impairment allowance of € 845 million, was classified as held for sale.
+The net carrying amount of the loan portfolio amounting to € 1,142 million corresponded to its implied valuation based on the nominal value of the senior notes and the sale price of the mezzanine notes according to the terms of the above agreement.